yorgyetson/Sapper-WebGL-Playground/README.md

 ### Known issues
+  - This is not at all mobile optimized.
   - SvelteGL Equirectangular Pano viewer does not wrap the texture the same as the ThreeJS component.
   - Background Transparency on sveltegl components doesn't seem to work
   - SvelteGL Scene uses the class name of `container` and TailwindCSS adds a max-width to `container`.
 I've disabled the `container` class inside of tailwind.config.js as a temporary fix.